-Article 6.2 sets up a carbon market which allows countries to sell any extra emission reductions they have achieved compared to their target9.
-For example, if a country has committed to reducing its emissions by 100 tCO2e, but actually reduces 110tCO2e, it would be able
+Article 6.2 sets up a carbon market which allows countries to sell any extra emission reductions they have achieved compared to their target10.
+For example, if a country has committed to reducing its emissions by 100 tCO2e, but actually reduces 110tCO2e, it would be

-6 See for example this report "carry over of AAUs from CP1 to CP2"

-7 Many companies relied on CDM and JI credits to meet their obligations under the EU Emissions Trading System, which played a major role in crashing the system for a decade.

-8 Because of this, the section below should be taken with a grain of salt.
+- You can find more information about this in our briefing "Empty targets?
+Preventing the trading of hot air under the Paris Agreement" - See for example this report "carry over of AAUs from CP1 to CP2" - Many companies relied on CDM and JI credits to meet their obligations under the EU Emissions Trading System, which played a major role in crashing the system for a decade. - Because of this, the section below should be taken with a grain of salt.
 The description made of the two Paris markets is what CMW perceives as being a possible outcome for these markets (which is not the same as the best outcome!).
-When, if at all, an agreement is found, we will update this guide to reflect it.

-9 Targets are self-defined, and called Nationally Determined Contributions.
-Taken collectively, the NDCs of all countries do not set the world on track to meet the temperature target of the Paris Agreement.

-to sell the extra 10tCO2e reduced to another country, which has not managed to meet its own target.
+When, if at all, an agreement is found, we will update this guide to reflect it. - o Targets are self-defined, and called Nationally Determined Contributions.
+Taken collectively, the NDCs of all countries do not set the world able to sell the extra 10tCO2e reduced to another country, which has not managed to meet its own target.
 These credits would be called Internationally Transferred Mitigation Outcomes (ITMOs).

 Under this system, countries could be allowed to enter into bilateral agreements and self-define how "environmental integrity" is ensured.
 This means that there would not be any specific body to control the market, and the quality of the emission reductions transferred would not necessarily be measurable.
 Of course, other scenarios are possible, where countries are bound by strict rules which regulate the quality of the transferred credits.
-This would logically be beneficial for the climate, and would be a preferable outcome to a do-what-you-like system10.
+This would logically be beneficial for the climate, and would be a preferable outcome to a do-what-you-like system".

 One major risk in this market is that it could repeat the failures of the JI and IET systems, by trading "hot air".
 If national emission reduction targets are too weak, which is the case for several countries which adopted emission reduction objectives that do not require them to take any climate action, then the transferred credits will have no value for the climate.
 Relying on such credits instead of reducing emissions domestically would be equal to reducing emissions on paper but not doing anything in practice.
-The solution is for buyer countries to only buy credits from countries which have ambitious climate targets, in line with a 1.5°C compatible trajectory, recognising the principle of common but differentiated responsibilities.
+The solution is for buyer countries to only buy credits from countries which have ambitious climate targets, in line with a 1.5°C compatible trajectory, recognising the principle of common but differentiated responsibilities, and to place a limit on the total quantity of credits which can be used by a given country.